 When you reach the top, you will have a view of Chush Falls, and then there is a path worn down by other hikers, which will take you to the base of the falls.
 This is where it is most impressive, with a close-up view of the 67-foot drop surrounded by a lush meadow.

 Climb back up to the main trail and continue on to Wychus Creek, with several other falls along the route.
 Winter here can be a challenge, and the road closes.
 Always make sure you have GPS as it is very easy to get lost.

 10. Salt Creek Falls and Diamond Creek Falls

 Distance: 3.7 miles

 Type of Trail: Loop

 This short hike will give you a breathtaking view of one of the state’s highest waterfalls, Salt Creek Falls.
 After taking in the sights from the spectacular clifftop viewpoint, you will pass above a deep gorge before encountering Diamond Creek, where a short spur will take you to the pretty Diamond Creek Falls.

 This is a great leg stretcher if you are in the area, but if you were looking for something a bit longer, you could take a longer hike into the Diamond Peak Wilderness with the Vivian Lake HIke.

 The trail starts at the Salt Creek Falls Trailhead, which features plenty of information on the formation of the falls.
-The trail is wide and paved through a Douglas fir forest to the clifftop overlook, which offers incredible views over the Salt Creek Falls’ amphitheater, which is an extremely impressive sight with the water tumbling over the rock down 300 feet.
+The trail is wide and paved through a Douglas fir forest to the clifftop overlook, which offers incredible views over the Salt Creek Falls’ amphitheater – it is an extremely impressive sight with the water tumbling over 300 feet.